jperlmanmoore/TaxBars/ProjectOrganization.md

 The site will allow people to lock any Bar to keep it unaffected by other changes.
 --- In practice they could lock overall spending so reduction in 1 area increases in others

+The site will allow the user to create an account and push data to be averaged with all other user accounts.
+The site will allow you to look at the current collected average modifications.

 ### Project Requirements